Discover Swiss chocolate

-- most larger supermarkets offer at least some vegan brands and products.
-Look for ‘Veganz’ when shopping in Coop supermarkets for example, and for ‘Bio’ and ‘Alnatura’ in Migros stores;
+- Most larger supermarkets have at least some vegan brands and products.
+Look for ‘Veganz’ in Coop supermarkets for example, and for ‘Alnatura’ in Migros stores.

 - Order from this Swiss Schoccolatta webshop, offering raw and vegan Swiss chocolates.

 Order Swiss chocolate online

 Can’t wait to have some Swiss chocolate at home?
-A few webshops allow for international shipping of chocolate products.
-Shipping options and costs differ per shop, so check the terms and conditions first.
-Some examples are:
+Some chocolate webshops offer international shipping.
+The options and costs differ per shop, so check the terms and conditions first.
+Examples are:

 The chocolate factory Maison Cailler can also be visited by Chocolate Train.
 This is a fully arranged train and bus trip from Montreux to the chocolate factory in Broc and the cheese factory near Gruyères.